 MyGate is an India-based security and community management app for gated premises.
 MyGate raised $56 million from the Chinese internet giant Tencent, US-based Tiger Global Management, and JS Capital Management combined.

-Pine Labs is an Indian merchant platform company that provides financing and last-mile retail transaction technology.
+Pine Labs is an fintech startup and an Indian merchant platform company.
+Pine Labs provides financing and last-mile retail transaction technology.
 Tencent has invested in Pine Labs.